ondics/ondics-gdc-gdcbox/README.md

 - transmit data to the GDC Global Data Cloud Storage

 The GDCBox V2 was completely redesigned and rewritten in PHP.
-GDCBox mainly consists of tree parts:
+GDCBox mainly consists of four parts:
-1. the GDCBox user interface
+- the GDCBox user interface
-2. the cronjobs collecting data
+- the cronjobs collecting data
-3. the api
+- the api and
-4. and the AppStore to dynamiccaly expand your GDCBox
+- access to the AppStore to dynamiccaly expand your GDCBox And for the developers there is a local AppStore included to test their Apps.

 GDCBox provides hardware specific Apps, e.g. for Raspberry PI. get more information about [GDCBox on Raspberry PI at http://pi-io.com](http://pi-io.com).